openrport/openrport/README.md

 ![Rport Principle](./docs/rport-principle.svg "Rport Principle")

+## Documentation
+Please follow the [link](https://oss.rport.io/docs/) to see the full documentation.

 ## Feedback and Help
 **We need your feedback**.
 Our vision is to establish Rport as a serious alternative to all the black box software for remote management.
 To make it a success, please share your feedback.